R v Davis: Appeals

 The case was heard by five law lords.
-On 18 June 2008 they unanimously held that Davis had not had a fair trial, since his counsel had been unable to adequately challenge the prosecution evidence or test the reliability of the anonymous witnesses.
+On 18 June 2008 they unanimously held that Davis had not had a fair trial, since his counsel had been unable adequately to challenge the prosecution evidence or test the reliability of the anonymous witnesses.
 Davis's defence had been that his ex-girlfriend had told lies about him to the police, or had persuaded other people to tell such lies on her behalf.
 Without being allowed to know if the anonymous witnesses knew Davis or his ex-girlfriend, and forbidden to ask any questions that might reveal who they were, defence counsel had been so hindered in his attempts to probe their evidence that Davis had not received a fair trial.